 The Program for Infants and Toddlers with Disabilities (Part C of IDEA) is a federal grant program that assists states in operating a comprehensive statewide program of early intervention services for infants and toddlers with disabilities, from birth through two years of age, and their families.
-For a state to participate in the program it must assure that early intervention will be available to every eligible child and its family.
-Also, the Governor must designate a lead agency to receive the grant and administer the program, and appoint an Interagency Coordinating Council (ICC), including parents of young children with disabilities, to advise and assist the lead agency.
-Currently, all states and eligible territories are participating in the Part C program.
-For more information, visit the Early Childhood Technical Assistance Center funded by the U.S. Department of Education Office of Special Education Programs, at http://ectacenter.org/.
+For more information, visit http://ectacenter.org/.